 This process is anonymous.
 You can give feedback using the online form throughout the trial period.
 During the trial the council will consider the feedback.

-The cycle lane is temporary.
-We intend to review the measure in early 2021.
-A full report on the findings and feedback from the trial will be presented to the council’s Cabinet, who will make a decision on whether the changes should be made permanent, retained (with minor alterations), or removed.
+We are currently reviewing the measure considering feedback from the first six months of the trial.
+A full report on the findings and outcomes of the trial will be considered by the Portfolio Holder for Transport, who will make a decision on whether the changes should be made permanent, retained (with minor alterations), or removed.